dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/pip.rst

 .. note::

-   You will quite often encounter some warnings or notices from ``pip``, they look something like the following.
-It is perfectly normal, and it is not necessary to do what it says.
+   You will often encounter some warnings or notices from ``pip``;
+   they look like the following.
+   It is perfectly normal, and
+   unnecessary to do what it says.

    ``pip`` versions 21 and older: